keoswalt/hooked-on-crochet/tasks/tasks-prd-codebase-evaluation.md

 - [ ] 3.0 Generate a Markdown report summarizing and categorizing findings by severity
   - [x] 3.1 Implement `generate-prss-summary.ts` to parse static and dependency reports
+  - [x] 3.2 Map each finding to a severity level (Critical, High, Moderate, Low, Informational)
+  - [x] 3.3 Compile combined report `/reports/prss-summary-YYYYMMDD.md`
+  - [x] 3.4 Verify summary report formatting with Prettier

+- [x] 4.0 Transform findings into a prioritized Markdown task list grouped by category
+  - [x] 4.1 Implement `convert-summary-to-tasks.ts` to convert the summary report into `TASKS.md`
+  - [x] 4.2 Sort tasks by severity (Critical → Informational) and add checkboxes
+  - [x] 4.3 Attach remediation links or code examples for each task
+  - [x] 4.4 Save generated `TASKS.md` into the `/tasks/` directory
+  - [x] 4.5 Write unit tests for the transformation logic (`convert-summary-to-tasks.test.ts`)

+- [ ] 5.0 Integrate analysis and reporting into the GitHub Actions CI workflow
+  - [ ] 5.1 Create `.github/workflows/code-evaluation.yml`
+  - [ ] 5.2 Set up Node environment, install dependencies, and run `npm run lint && npm run type-check && npm run dep-scan`
+  - [ ] 5.3 Run summary and task-generation scripts as CI steps
+  - [ ] 5.4 Upload all report artifacts for pull-request visibility
+  - [ ] 5.5 Fail CI if Critical vulnerabilities or type errors are detected
+  - [ ] 5.6 Update `README.md` with instructions to run analysis locally